Hassanat-Awodipe/EXCEL--Employee-Attrition-Dashboard/README.md

 ## OBJECTIVE

 To examine the rate of attrition of the employees based on their personal lives i.e marital status, age, etc. by the use of Excel.
-The dashboard is shown on the penultimate sheet of the workbook.
+> The dashboard as seen below is shown on the penultimate sheet of the Excel workbook.
+The workbook can only be opened  in Excel after downloading.